 Never look down upon cable management, otherwise the cables haphazardly thrown around will be your nightmare.
 In case it damages the wires and cause other hazards, now it’s time to arrange your cables properly.
 FS.COM has many kinds of cable managers to help make your life neater!

-As one of the important tools in horizontal cable management and the assist of fiber panel, the horizontal cable manager has been warmly welcomed by the public since its debut.
+As one of the important tools in horizontal cable management and the assist of fibre panel, the horizontal cable manager has been warmly welcomed by the public since its debut.
 The horizontal cable manager comes in varied types such as brush strip cable manager, finger duct cable manager.
 And the height of it may vary as the network system demands.
 The fantastic design horizontal cable manager with finger duct is what we will talk about today.

 Horizontal Cable Manager with Finger Duct Overview